libsidplayfp/VICE-testprogs/testbench/readme.txt

     - handle old/new SID differences
     - handle old/new VIC differences

-    - handle all kinds of extra switches (-reu, -cartXX etc)

     - prepare dtv/x128/xpet/plus4/vic20/cbm2 for tests that use screenshots

     write proper docs :)